michaeljs1990/dhcpd/README.md

 the setup in the guide is needed unless you want to change something.
 After it's intalled drop your undionly.kpxe file in /var/lib/tftpboot.

+To get rolling fill in the isc-dhcp-server file INTERFACE section with the interface that you would like to listen to traffic on.
+We are using host networking so we don't have to care about docker interfaces.
+If someone wants to make this run in bridge mode put up a PR.